sophongo/sophdoc/docs/en/admin/baize/troubleshoot/index.md

 !!! warning

     This documentation is only applicable to version AI platform.
-If you encounter issues with the use of AI Lab, please refer to this troubleshooting guide first.
+If you encounter issues with the use of AI Lab, refer to this troubleshooting guide first.

 In AI platform, the module name for AI Lab is `baize`, which offers one-stop solutions for model training, inference, model management, and more.